grammyjs/website/site/docs/hosting/cloudflare-workers-nodejs.md

 ╭ Create an application with Cloudflare Step 1 of 3
 │
-╰ In which directory do you want to create your application? also used as application name ./grammybot
+╰ In which directory do you want to create your application? also used as application name  // [!code focus] ./grammybot  // [!code focus]
 ```

 Here we create a project named `grammybot`, you can choose your own, this will be the name of your worker as well as a part of the request URL.